 Vital Signs: HIV Transmission Along the Continuum of Care – United States, 2016 (CDC) – This report provides evidence that, along the care continuum, HIV transmissions arise either from persons with HIV infection who have not received an HIV diagnosis, or from those who have a diagnosed infection that is not controlled (viral suppression has not been achieved).

-Core Indicators for Monitoring the Ending the HIV Epidemic Initiative (Early Release): National HIV Surveillance System Data Reported through December 2020; and Preexposure Prophylaxis (PrEP) Data Reported through September 2020 (CDC) – This report provides data on the six core indicators of the EHE initiative, of which three – knowledge of HIV status, linkage to HIV care, and viral suppression – are part of the HIV care continuum.
-The other three indicators covered in the report are estimated new HIV infections, HIV diagnoses, and PrEP coverage.
+Core Indicators for Monitoring the Ending the HIV Epidemic Initiative (Early Release): National HIV Surveillance System Data Reported through December 2020; and Preexposure Prophylaxis (PrEP) Data Reported through September 2020 (CDC) – This report provides data on several of the six core indicators of the EHE initiative, including two – linkage to HIV care and viral suppression – are part of the HIV care continuum.
 These tables include data for states and selected counties.
 Breakdowns by gender, age, race/ethnicity, and transmission category are also provided.